gkotian/gkotian.github.io/travels/_posts/2010-03-05-back-to-hanoi.md

 title: Back to Hanoi
 categories:
 - Vietnam
-excerpt: The next morning, however, was time to say goodbye to my new friends.
-They had bought tickets for the longer version of the cruise and were now off to somewhere else while I was on my way back to Hanoi.
 ---

 The next morning, however, was time to say goodbye to my new friends.
 They had